St. Francis Brooklyn Terriers men's basketball: Rivalry

 The fiercest rival of the Terriers are the Long Island University Blackbirds and they have competed since 1928.
 Beginning in the 1975–76 season the two programs formalized their rivalry with the annual Battle of Brooklyn game.
 The name of the annual match-up is in reference to the first major battle of the American Revolutionary War, the Battle of Brooklyn.
 The location of the two campuses in the New York City borough of Brooklyn and their close proximity, less than 1 mile apart, adds to the intensity of the rivalry and is the origin of the rivalry's name.
 The Battle of Brooklyn is dedicated to William Lai and Daniel Lynch, former athletic directors at Long Island University and St. Francis College, respectively.
 At the conclusion of the game the most valuable player is presented with the Lai-Lynch Trophy.
 As of 2020, St. Francis has a Battle record of 20–25 against LIU.
 The annual tournament is held at the host campus and the host alternates annually.

-The Terriers also compete against Wagner College Seahawks, and it is referred to as Battle of the Verrazano due to St. Francis College in Brooklyn being separated from Wagner College in Staten Island by the Verrazano-Narrows Bridge.
+The Terriers also compete against Wagner College Seahawks, and it is referred to as Battle of the Verrazano due to St. Francis College in Brooklyn being separated from Wagner College in Staten Island by the Verrazzano–Narrows Bridge.
 The Battle of the Verrazano dates back to the 1973–1974 season, but is not as formal as the Battle of Brooklyn.

 The Terriers also have a rivalry with St. John's University men's basketball program.
 The Terriers played against St. John's in their inaugural season, 1907, losing to them 12–23.
 There are published accounts of the Terriers stealing the St. John's mascot.
 One such instance occurred on March 10, 1941, after a game at Madison Square Garden that saw the Terriers defeat St. John's 55-41.
 The St. John's mascot was kidnapped and a ransom note was sent, eventually the mascot was recovered.

 Traditionally, the most valuable player of the game was awarded the Catholic Youth Organization (CYO) trophy.